-Whether dealing with wall cavities, under cabinets, wet ceilings, or drying any type of material, UltraClean has the equipment you need.
-All buildings have many types of surfaces and materials, with different absorption rates, affecting how fast the material will absorb water and release it through the drying chambers that are set up.
-Once water is inside a structure, it must be removed mechanically.
+Whether dealing with wall cavities, under cabinets, wet ceilings, or drying any type of building material, UltraClean has the equipment you need.
+All buildings have many types of surfaces and materials with different absorption rates that affect how fast the material absorbs water as well as how long it will take to dry.

-We use a combination of air movement, dehumidifiers, heat, and air filtration to properly set up a drying system that is effective for all structures.
+At UltraClean, we use a combination of air movement, dehumidifiers, heat, and air filtration to properly set up a drying system that is effective for all structures and materials.
 Fully removing water from a structure is a balanced process that requires three foundational steps.

-- Water Extraction – Removing water while it is still in the liquid state is significantly more efficient than doing so once it has soaked into the structure and has to be extracted by evaporation and dehumidification.
-Water extraction equipment is a higher initial cost, but returns the best results for rapid structural drying with standing water.
+Removing water while it is still in the liquid state is significantly more efficient than doing so once it has soaked into the structure and has to be extracted by evaporation and dehumidification.
+It’s essential to extract the water as soon as possible for rapid structural drying with standing water.

-- Evaporation – Once the maximum amount of water has been physically removed, air flow machines are used to create evaporation from the water that has been absorbed into the structure.
+Once the maximum amount of water has been physically removed from the structure, air flow machines are used to promote evaporation of the water that has been absorbed into the structure.
 Air flow is important to increase the rate of evaporation versus normal drying techniques.

-- Dehumidification – To counterbalance the moisture being introduced into the air from the evaporation process, dehumidifiers are brought in avoid secondary damage.
+To counterbalance the moisture being introduced into the air from the evaporation process, dehumidifiers are brought in to avoid secondary damage.
 Without dehumidification, the excess moisture produced would be absorbed into other materials, delaying the drying process and encouraging mold growth.

 Once your drying system is set up, we provide the proper moisture monitoring equipment to measure for moisture in the air and surfaces to determine how much progress has been made.
 By the end of the job, you will have proof that your structure is completely dry.